pterodactyl/documentation/guides/mounts.md

 # Using Mounts

-Mounts can be used to make directories on a node available to servers running on it.
+Mounts is a feature that allows administrators to mount other directories from the host file-system into a Server's container.

 ## Wings Configuration